-Recognise.
-How to recognise the signs of domestic and family violence in both targets and perpetrators
+How to recognise the signs of domestic and family violence within individuals and workplaces

-Refer.
-Where to refer people affected by domestic violence and how to encourage seeking help safely
+Where to refer people affected by domestic and family violence and how to encourage seeking help safely

-Our ST sessions are customised for specific groups within your organisation (HR, diversity, WHS, security, frontline, supervisors and managers) and are more in-depth than GAT sessions.
-Your staff will learn the dynamics of domestic violence and the specific impact on the workplace.
+Our sessions are customised for specific groups within your organisation (HR, diversity, WHS, security, frontline, supervisors and managers).
+In this session staff will learn the dynamics of domestic and family violence and the specific impact on the workplace.
 They will learn to recognise the warning signs and receive concrete strategies on how to respond.
 This will include how to approach the issue, risk assessments, safety planning, managing privacy and confidentiality and referring to specialist services.